Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 Since Gunicorn is a prefork server, it will fork a new process for each worker, and the forked process will be the one that actually serves requests.

-> Tired of handling these complicated multiprocessing behaviors?
+> Tired of understanding these complicated multiprocessing behaviors?
-> Try the `sw-python` CLI for Gunicorn first!
+> Try the new `sw-python --prefork/-p` support for Gunicorn first!
 > You can always fall back to the manual approach (although it's also non-intrusive for application).

 ## Automatic Injection Approach (Non-intrusive)